davidjungermann/days-since/README.md

 * Streak length - Done
 * Responsiveness - Done
 * Replace the emojis - Done
-* Private routes - In progress
+* Private routes - In progress.
+Right now no way to sign up, only sign in.
 * Input validation for sign in and sign up

 Optionals: